CharnelMouse/frogue/README.md

 Current to-dos:

-- If can print full status line, do so even if not receiver's turn
 - ?
 Store status messages received/shown in log
 - Add controller information in status subjects/objects if several actors controlled by current player, or several players
 - ?
 Add pathfinding route around stationary actors